ab9rf/scripts/docs/pref-adjust.rst

 --------

 ``pref-adjust all``
-    Change preferences for all units to an ideal.
+    Change preferences for all citizens to an ideal.

 Goth mode
 ---------